 Need help building your education team for Chagigah?
 Contact email@example.com.

 Communities who gain the most are those who come as a team.
 Let’s start thinking about who that team is for YOUR community.
 Caring is not just the rabbi or welfare officer, finance is not just the treasurer and education is not just for educators.
 Teams could be anything from 2-6 people, but all individuals who would like to come and explore are more than welcome.

 Amit, Sarita and the Initiatives’ teams are here to assist you build your teams.
 If you are from a small community we will twin you so you can support each other on your learning journey.

+For answers to all your Chagigah questions click here.
 We can’t wait to see you there,

 Sarita Robinson & Amit Handelsman